ARM-software/scmi-tests/docs/guide_for_juno_testing.md

 Juno ADP software stack
 -------
-The [Arm connected community] maintains the information about the software stack support for Juno ADP.
+The [Arm connected community] maintains the information about the software stack support for Juno Arm Development Platform (ADP).

 Linux kernel
 -------
-The following changes must be made in the Linux kernel source code:
+The following changes must be made in the Linux kernel source code.

 ### Mailbox test driver
-To use SCMI test agent on Juno platform, the Linux kernel must be rebuilt to include the mailbox test driver with mailbox doorbell support and additional changes. <br>
-Doorbell support patches for mailbox and additional changes to enable mailbox test driver are tested against Linux kernel version 4.13-rc5.
+To use SCMI test agent on Juno platform, the Linux kernel must be rebuilt to include the mailbox test driver with mailbox doorbell support and additional changes.
+Doorbell support patches for mailbox and additional changes to enable mailbox test driver are tested against Linux kernel version 4.13.

 ### Doorbell support patches for mailbox
 The doorbell support for mailbox driver is enabled by applying a patch series that is currently discussed in LKML.
 For more information, see [Mailbox doorbell support patches].
-These patches are hosted on the [Mailbox doorbell support repo].
-This patch must be applied to the Juno mainline tracker kernel.
+Pick up the relevant mailbox patches from [Mailbox doorbell support repo].
+These patches must be applied to the Juno mainline tracker kernel.
 The kernel can be downloaded using the steps that are mentioned on [Arm connected community].

 ### Additional changes to enable mailbox test driver
-In addition to applying the patches, follow these steps before starting the kernel build:
+In addition to applying the patches, follow these steps before starting the kernel build.

 `Enable mailbox test driver`: By default, Juno ADP kernels do not have the mailbox test driver enabled.
 Set CONFIG_MAILBOX_TEST=y in kernel config to include mailbox test driver in the kernel.